 I chose to set the table outside because it just feels more summer-y being outdoors!!
 And, back when the luncheon was scheduled, it was still cool enough outside.
 I made the lemon tree topiaries by simply hot gluing lemons to the vines.
 They are easily removable.

-I made a yummy Chicken in Lemon and Cream for the main dish; and made lemon bars, lemon balls, lemon cupcakes, and bought a lemon cake from Susie Cakes (because it is THE BEST lemon cake I have ever eaten!) for dessert.
+I made a yummy Lemon Chicken (recipe included at the end of this post) for the main dish; and made lemon bars, lemon balls, lemon cupcakes, and bought a lemon cake from Susie Cakes (because it is THE BEST lemon cake I have ever eaten!) for dessert.
 Ok, so I know I’m a little heavy on the desserts – giggle!

 I dressed my Johnny and June replica swans for the occasion in yellow check and green polkadot ribbons 🙂

 I absolutely LOVE the cute Round Top Collection chalkboard!
 I got TWO!

 Yes… The Lovely Lemon Luncheon would’ve been so fun had it actually happened…

 but looking on the bright side, we did have a lot of desserts to eat for a few days :).